magomimmo/modern-cljs/doc/tutorial-14.md

     (listen! (by-id "calc") :mouseout remove-help!)))
 ```

-Here we wrapped the `calculate` function inside an anonymous function,
+We wrapped the `calculate` function inside an anonymous function,
 which now receives an event as the sole argument.

-Now we need to modify the `calculate` function definition to be able
+Now we need to modify the `calculate` function definition as follows, to
-to prevenet the `click` event to be passed to the `action` of the
+prevent the `click` event from being passed to the `action` of the
-Shopping form as follows.
+Shopping form.

 ```clojure
 (defn calculate [evt]